 - You must have an appointment.
 Making your appointment online is the fastest and best way.

-- Adult dogs and cats should receive no food after 10 p.m. the night before surgery.
+- Cats should receive no food after 9 p.m. the night before surgery.
 Water all night is OK.
-Kittens under 4 pounds should be fed the night before and then receive a teaspoon of food by 7 a.m. on the day of surgery.

 - Keep pets inside the night before their appointment so we can be certain they will not find anything to eat.

 - Cats must be in individual carriers

 - Payment is due upon check-in.
 We accept cash, credit, and debit cards.

 - We open our doors at 7:00 a.m. to begin filling out paperwork and take your place in line.

 - For the safety of your pet and staff, all call cats must be in a carrier.
 If you do not have a carrier, SNYP can provide you with one at a nominal cost.

 - Keep your pet inside and restrict activity for 10 days.
 This allows tissue time to heal and avoids the incision from opening up.

 - Do not allow licking of incision site!
 If licking, please place a protective cone or collar on the cat for 7 days to prevent complications.
 You can purchase a collar here or at a pet store.

 - It is extremely important to limit the activity of females because they’ve just had abdominal surgery.